A Share Incentive Plan (SIP) is an HMRC approved share plan that must be offered to all eligible employees of a company, on broadly the same terms.

 Under a SIP, as employees will become beneficial owners from the date of award, they may receive dividends, and vote their shares (if the shares used for the SIP have these rights), thereby enabling them to have a self-interest in enhancing productivity and increasing profitability.
 The Company may also include a provision whereby Free and Matching shares are forfeit if an employee leaves within three years of an award, to encourage retention.

 Under the SIP legislation, the company can enjoy Corporation Tax relief when Free or Matching Shares are awarded to the employees.
 The Corporation Tax relief will usually be equal to the value of the Shares when acquired by the SIP.
-In addition, Corporation Tax deductions are normally allowed for the setup costs and annual operating costs (such as fees, stamp duty and commission).
+In addition, Corporation Tax deductions are normally allowed for the setup costs and annual operating costs (such as professional advisor and trustee.)

-In respect of the ‘Partnership’ shares, employees can elect to save amounts to buy the shares of up to £1,500 per tax year from gross salary.
+In respect of the ‘Partnership’ shares, employees can elect to save amounts to buy the shares of up to £1,500 (rising to £1,800 in 2014/15) per tax year from gross salary.
 No income tax, employer or employee National Insurance Contributions (NICs) will be due in respect of these savings.
-In some cases, when employee participation rates are high, the employer National Insurance contribution savings can be significant, and these savings will not be repayable by the company as long as the shares are held in the SIP for at least 5 years.
+In some cases, when employee participation rates are high, the employer National Insurance contribution savings can be significant, and these savings will remain long as the shares are held in the SIP for at least 5 years.

 If shares are withdrawn from the SIP trust:

 Whilst held in the SIP trust, the shares are exempt from capital gains tax.
-Therefore, if an employee releases shares from the SIP trust and sells these on the same day, they will be exempt from capital gains tax.
+Therefore, if an employee releases shares from the SIP trust on or after the 5 year maturity date and sells these on the same day, they will be exempt from capital gains tax.

 Under a SIP, it is possible to set conditions based on similar terms for each employee, (e.g. proportion of salary); however individual performance measures are not allowed.